⚠️ Universal Analytics no longer processes data for standard GA accounts.

 Before you continue reading this article

-To achieve the results described below, you will need first to set up custom dimensions in Google Analytics.
+You must first set up custom dimensions in Google Analytics to achieve the results described below.
 If you haven't configured custom dimensions yet, please be sure to check out Setting up Google Analytics.
 If you manage the Google Analytics connection via Google Tag Manager, click here.

 As an Enterprise customer, you can also access our consultative services if you require additional support.